abtion/guidelines/stack-guideline.md

 — Postgres

 ## WordPress
-In Abtion we have our own WP theme called [Abtion-theme](https://github.com/abtion/abtion-theme) on GitHub, creative.
-All WP sites is hosted on [Kinsta](https://kinsta.com/)
+At Abtion we have our own WP(wordpress) theme called [Abtion-theme](https://github.com/abtion/abtion-theme) on GitHub, creative.
+All WP sites are hosted on [Kinsta](https://kinsta.com/)

 The theme uses Webpack 4 to compile SCSS and JS.